lyndon025/playtested/src/content/article/2023-09-28-dead-and-back-again--call-of-duty-mobile-season-9-graveyard-shift.md

 ---
-title: "Dead and back again | Call of Duty Mobile Season 9: Graveyard Shift"
+author: lyndonguitar
+category: Review
-description: "With Halloween just around the corner, Call of Duty Mobile is now coming with a new update set to bring an eerie and action-packed experience to CODM players, with a recent trailer glimpsing of what's to come."
+description: With Halloween just around the corner, Call of Duty Mobile is now coming with a new update set to bring an eerie and action-packed experience to CODM players, with a recent trailer glimpsing of what's to come.
+featured: false
 pubDate: 2023-09-28
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "call-of-duty:-mobile-season-3"]
+tags:
-featured: false
+- taptap
+- call-of-duty:-mobile-season-3
-thumb: ""
+thumb: ''
+title: 'Dead and back again | Call of Duty Mobile Season 9: Graveyard Shift'
 ---

 With Halloween just around the corner, Call of Duty Mobile is now coming with a new update set to bring an eerie and action-packed experience to CODM players, with a recent trailer glimpsing of what's to come.